RP3Agency/ct-test/question-6/README.md

 # Question 6

-Using either PHP5, Java or C#, create a class that converts between Centigrade and Fahrenheit
+Using JavaScript, create an object that converts between Centigrade and Fahrenheit.

-- The class should have getters and setters for each value (implemented appropriately in the language you are using)
+- The object should have getters and setters for each value
 - When one value is set, it should update the other value
 - Name your class TemperatureConverter and save your code in a file appropriately named for the language you are using
 - Add and commit your file